pedromsantos/ts-kata/src/5_RomanNumerals/README.md

 ## Second run

-Use the Transformation Priority Premise table to evolve your code
+Use the Transformation Priority Premise table to evolve your code.

 ### TPP table